 Highly responsive with no noticeable delays.
-We loved that this keyboard came in a protective case for the iPad, but even better, the keyboard is detachable from the case.
+Came in a protective case for the iPad, but even better, the keyboard is detachable from the case.
 Both the keys and the case felt durable and well made.
 Comparable in design to a MacBook Pro keyboard.

 The groove in the case used to prop up the iPad could be deeper to avoid slipping.

 Quality build despite being an inexpensive keyboard.
 The keyboard runs on 2 AAA batteries.
 After 10 min of inactivity, the keyboard will automatically go into power-save mode to conserve battery power.
 The keyboard is equipped with many iOS keyboard shortcuts.
-We also found the keys to be highly responsive.
+The keys are highly responsive.

 We would have liked to see backlit keys in this model.

 Choose from an array of colors to customize your backlit keyboard's look.
-Instructions are user friendly.
-We loved the built-in rechargeable battery, and were equally impressed with its longevity.
+Instructions are user-friendly.
+Built-in rechargeable battery that is long-lasting.
 Arteck did a commendable job making the keyboard compact without compromising on comfort.
 Buttons and spacing feel like that of a normal-sized keyboard.

 There is no battery percentage indicator.
 Instead, a blue light flashes when the battery starts to get low.

 The Nulaxy keyboard is lightweight, despite being made out of sturdy metal.
-The magnet on the case is strong, to the point we suggest keeping your credit cards away from it.
-They keyboard pairs with iPhone and Android devices as well.
-We loved the customizable folds that the case provided – a larger fold to support an iPad, and a smaller fold to support your phone.
+The magnet on the case is strong.
+The keyboard pairs with iPhone and Android devices as well.
+Customizable folds to support an iPad, and a smaller fold to support your phone.

 The charger is not included, but this keyboard is compatible with many phone chargers.